Top Science Fair Project Ideas for High School Students

 Most colleges ask for one or two letters from academic teachers, usually from your junior or senior year.
 These years show your most recent progress and the maturity you have developed.
 Teachers from core subjects such as English, math, science, or history are ideal choices.

-Give your recommender everything they need to make the letter strong.
+Give your referee everything they need to make the letter strong.
 You can share:

 A powerful sample college recommendation letter gives colleges a clear and genuine picture of who the student is beyond grades or test scores.
 Strong letters are detailed, personal, and supported with real examples.

 “I am pleased to recommend Sarah Ahmed for admission to your undergraduate program.
-I have taught Sarah in AP Chemistry and have seen her grow into a determined and analytical thinker.”
+I have taught Sarah in AP Chemistry and have seen her grow into a determined and analytical thinker” may be a little too simple.
+But something like ‘’Once in a while, you find a student that you know will go on to succeed.
+I am happy to say that Sarah is one of those students’’.

 Here is a complete sample college recommendation letter written by a teacher for a student applying to selective universities.
 This example shows how to combine professionalism, warmth, and detailed evidence of achievement.